 How to Add More Arugula Into Your Diet

-- Use arugula in place of spinach in your favorite salads, or try this strong, bold Wilted Arugula and Pear Salad
+- Use arugula in place of spinach in your favorite salads, or try this bold Arugula, Pear & Blue Cheese Salad with Warm Vinaigrette

 - Use arugula to make pesto